Nozbe/NoOffice.org/_book/friday.md

 ### Rule 1.
 We work on day-to-day tasks only from Monday to Thursday.

-It's not about just cutting the workweek to 4 days.
+It's not about just cutting the workweek to four days.
 If you're getting rid of one day you're not really getting anything in return.
-I mean you do get one day free, but it doesn't make your remaining 4 days any better.
+I mean you do get one day free, but it doesn't make your remaining four days any better.
 It actually this can make them even more stressful.
 That's why many companies that tried it, failed.

-> It's about working on day-to-day tasks for 4 days and working *on yourself* on Fridays.
+> It's about working on day-to-day tasks for four days and working *on yourself* on Fridays.

 ### Rule 2.
 On Friday you must do your weekly review